GetShortstack/docs/docs/README.md

 ### Shared Code

-Every Shortstack project has a Shared Code file, accessible by every endpoint in the project.
+Every Brev project has a Shared Code file, accessible by every endpoint in the project.
 This is a good place to isolate the storage code.

 <a href="/#/full?id=shared-code" target="_blank">Read more here.</a>